altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 *Felix held out a syringe*
-"F::Takes something like this to make anyone think that" ~Kent had a vial of that same liquid - hidden now in his pocket~ "F::impossible chemicals, for impossible thoughts" "K::That sounds like bullshit, I can think anything I want to right now" *Felix shook his head*
+"F::Takes something like this to make anyone think that" ~Kent had a vial of that same liquid - hidden now in his pocket~ "F::Impossible chemicals, for impossible thoughts" "K::That sounds like bullshit, I can think anything I want to right now" *Felix shook his head*
 "F::No, you can't think any thought you want.